-|Farmhouse or apron||$240|
+|Farmhouse or apron sink||$240|

+Pedestal sinks cost $210 to install.
 Pedestal sinks stand on their own, without a countertop, atop a pedestal.
 They were popular in the early 20th century and they've made a comeback in recent years.
 Though it looks like the pedestal supports the sink, the wall behind it actually holds the sink's weight.

+Apron or farmhouse sinks cost $240 to install.
 These are all the rage right now for kitchen sinks, thanks to the contemporary farmhouse look popularized by Chip and Joanna Gaines.
 They have a vintage look, with a wide front panel that drops over the edge of the countertop.
 They're big and heavy, so they need specialized base cabinets and require an extensive installation job.

-The material you pick generally won't affect installation costs (unless you choose a heavy material like ceramic, copper, or cast iron) but it will impact your total remodel cost.
+The material you pick generally won't affect installation costs (unless you choose a heavy material like ceramic, copper, or cast iron), but it will impact your total remodel cost.
 Opt for a double basin copper sink with high-end faucets, and you can add thousands to the total cost of putting in that upgraded kitchen sink.

 Below are the average prices of different sinks based on their material:

 |Solid surface||Made of sheets of polyester and acrylic resins, they're often fabricated of the same material as the counter and molded into one solid piece for an integral look.
-Common in bathrooms.||$70 to $1,000|
+Common in bathrooms.||$70-$1,000|

 |Stainless steel||Simple, versatile, and affordable, stainless steel is the go-to for kitchen sinks because it's easy to clean, durable, and matches all those stainless steel appliances.
-Go with 18- to 20-gauge steel to get maximum durability and strength.||$100 to $800|
+Go with 18- to 20-gauge steel to get maximum durability and strength.||$100-$800|

-|Composite||These are a manmade mix of quartz dust and resin molded into sink form that's durable, chip-resistant, stain-proof, and more affordable than solid stone.||$149 to $600|
+|Composite||These are a manmade mix of quartz dust and resin molded into sink form that's durable, chip-resistant, stain-proof, and more affordable than solid stone.||$149-$600|

-|Cast iron||An old-time favorite that have made a recent comeback, cast iron sinks are made of iron.
-They're heavy and hard to install because they need a counter and base cabinet that can support their bulk.||$190 to $2,400|
+|Cast iron||An old-time favorite that has made a recent comeback, a cast iron sink is made of iron.
+They're heavy and hard to install because they need a counter and base cabinet that can support their bulk.||$190-$2,400|

 |Granite and other solid stone||Gorgeous yet expensive, granite and other solid stones are durable.
-However, lighter colored stone like marble can stain.||$250 to $800|
+However, lighter-colored stone like marble can stain.||$250-$800|

-|Fireclay||Fireclay is a type of ceramic commonly used in a lot of farmhouse or other retro style sinks.
-It's scratch- and stain-resistant, but can be chipped.
-Ceramic/fireclay is very heavy and needs a counter and cabinet base that can support it.||$350 to $1,000|
+|Fireclay||Fireclay is a type of ceramic commonly used in a lot of farmhouse or other retro-style sinks.
+It's scratch- and stain-resistant, but it can be chipped.
+Ceramic/fireclay is very heavy and needs a counter and cabinet base that can support it.||$350-$1,000|

 |Copper||Super-luxe and super pricey, copper brings high-end texture and color to your kitchen sink.
-They're durable, naturally antibiotic, and stain-resistant but also heavy, weighing as much as 50 pounds, and more difficult to install.||$395 to $3,250|
+They're durable, naturally antibiotic and stain-resistant but also heavy, weighing as much as 50 pounds, and more difficult to install.||$395-$3,250|

-If you add a garbage disposal to your kitchen sink, expect to pay $150 to $225 for the unit and $70 to $325 for installation, ringing up a total average cost of $255, nationwide.
+If you add a garbage disposal to your kitchen sink, expect to pay $80-$350 for the unit and $120-$150 for installation.

 If you're updating your faucets along with the sink, you'll need to pay the plumber to swap them out as well as buy new faucets.